tirangol/Climate-Net/README.md

 Most of the future development time will probably be focused on improving the `PrecipitationNet` with better features.

-The webpage has not been thoroughly tested, so there may be bugs.
-Also, it has only been tested in Chrome and Edge on Windows.
+The web part of the app has not been thoroughly tested, so there may be bugs.
+Also, it has only been tested in Chrome and Edge on Windows 10.
 If something doesn't display right... welp.